-- 2.5.1 The report must contain a summary of both the demographic assumptions and economic assumptions made, explicitly or implicitly, in valuing both the liabilities or target benefits, and the assets.
+- 2.5.1 The report must contain a summary of both the demographic assumptions and economic assumptions made, explicitly and implicitly, in valuing both the liabilities or target benefits, and the assets at the valuation date.
 The summary must include assumptions such as the exercise of material options by the members.
-A statement must be made as to the extent to which there have been changes to the assumptions used since the previous report. - 2.5.2 The report must identify the mortality table(s) used in respect of pre- and postretirement periods, in sufficient detail that another actuary could replicate the

-- calculations and must state the life expectancy for a person reaching normal retirement age at the valuation date.
-The report must explain the assumptions made in relation to future mortality improvements and quantify the impact that these assumptions have on life expectancy for future cohorts of retirees. - 2.5.3 The report must explain the method employed in developing the advice referred to in paragraphs 2.6.2 and 2.6.4 below and whether and in what way future entrants have been taken into account in the valuation.
-A note must be made of any changes to the method set out in the previous report. - 2.5.4 The report must draw attention to those assumptions to which the valuation results are particularly sensitive.
-The actuary must describe how the valuation results (see section 2.6) will differ if these assumptions are not borne out so that the reader may understand the sensitivity of the results to the assumptions chosen.
-Various different approaches to illustrating sensitivity are possible, depending on the circumstances of the scheme.
-In some circumstances, it will be appropriate to identify events that may give rise to significant additional funding. - 2.5.5 The report must confirm the compatibility of the basis of valuing the assets with that of valuing the liabilities or target benefits.
+A statement must be made as to the extent to which there have been changes to the assumptions used since the previous report. - 2.5.2 The derivation of the assumed rate of investment return(s) at the valuation date should be explained.
+In particular, an explanation of how these assumptions are influenced by the trustees' investment strategy and funding objectives should be provided. - 2.5.3 The report must identify the mortality table(s) used in respect of pre- and postretirement periods, in sufficient detail that another actuary could replicate the calculations and must state the life expectancy for a person reaching normal retirement age at the valuation date.
+The report must explain the assumptions made in relation to future mortality improvements and quantify the impact that these assumptions have on life expectancy for future cohorts of retirees. - 2.5.4 The report must explain the method employed in developing the advice referred to in paragraphs 2.6.2 and 2.6.4 below and whether and in what way future entrants have been taken into account in the valuation.
+A note must be made of any changes to the method set out in the previous report. - 2.5.5 The report must draw attention to those assumptions to which the valuation results are particularly sensitive.